evilmartians/chronicles-gql-martian-library/steps.frontend.md

 ✂️ "If you want to make your errors appear a little bit nicer, add the following styles to /app/javascript/components/ProcessItemForm/styles.module.css:" - just add it to the create-gql-component command

+add input to add item and update item

 Add exception handling logic to the UserInfo component

 `yarn add actioncable graphql-ruby-client`